 - Cost (laminate): Laminate can cost less than $1 per square foot, but you should spend a bit more on decent-quality material.

 - Moisture... and care: Hardwood flooring can last for many years if it's properly cared for, but it's not water-resistant enough for the bathroom and can be a maintenance issue in the kitchen.
 It should regularly be vacuumed to remove grit that can damage its finish.
 Standing water can cause permanent staining and damage.

 - Noise: All wood and bamboo floors are pretty loud and offer no sound absorption.
 Laminate is particularly noisy under hard shoes and when something is dropped onto the floor.

 - Cost and Installation: Solid hardwood and bamboo are relatively expensive and usually require professional installation.
 Click-together flooring—available with engineered hardwood and bamboo and all laminate flooring—is less expensive and good for DIY installation.

 07 of 07

 Natural stone: A very hard and unyielding material, natural stone also requires regular maintenance to keep the material clean.
 Polished stone flooring is extremely slippery when wet.

 Ceramic or porcelain tile: Tile is extremely hard-wearing and highly water-resistant, but it's a very hard material and is cold underfoot.
 Tiles with wide grout joints or uneven surfaces can be a trip hazard.
 Standard tile is very slippery when wet.
-If tile is used anywhere it should have a coefficient of... friction (COF) of 0.6 or higher for slip-resistance.
+If the tile is used anywhere, it should have a coefficient of... friction (COF) of 0.6 or higher for slip-resistance.